 Clare Hulton Literary Agency

-Congratulations to Iain King whose conspiracy thriller Secrets of the Last Nazi sold over 3,000 copies this weekend and reached no. 35 in the overall amazon chart.
+Congratulations to Iain King whose conspiracy thriller Secrets of the Last Nazi has sold over 15k copies.

 Very proud that HarperCollins will be publishing Darren Galsworthy's moving book about his daughter Becky Watt.
 You can read about it here.